Live Chat Now

 • Identifying network and wireless vulnerabilities, conducting risk assessments, responding to intrusions and providing business continuity through recovery efforts.

-Cyber Security Admissions Requirements
+Cyber Security Programs Admission Requirements

 Here at DeVry University, prospective undergraduate students must interview with a DeVry Admissions Representative and complete an application.
-You will also need to provide documentation of high school graduation or the equivalent, and meet minimum grade point average and English-language-proficiency requirements.
+You will also need to provide documentation of high school graduation or the equivalent and meet minimum grade point average and English-language-proficiency requirements.
 More detailed admissions information can be found in our Academic Catalog.

 Cyber Security Certifications